How Much Does the MCAT Cost? The REAL Costs Analyzed

 4. MCAT tutoring

 Naturally, there is no (financial) cost to going it alone.
-You can set your own schedule and design a system to meet your own personality and study habits.
+You can set your own schedule and design a system that fits your personality and study habits.
 However, if you don’t have someone in your life to show you the ins and outs, you will miss out on expert insights from people who understand the process.
-It’s also very difficult to determine your own strengths and weaknesses.
-You will need to build your own strategy, which will mean a great deal of trial and error, and a great deal of extra time to create those systems from scratch.

-An MCAT class is a mid-range cost, providing you with a firm class schedule as well as a familiar learning environment.
+An MCAT class is mid-range in cost, providing you with a firm class schedule and a familiar learning environment.
 That said, a class will not be tailored to your unique learning or studying habits.
 It will be a one-size-fits-all approach, which means you will repeat information you’re already familiar with.
-You will be slowed down by the other students as the content will be focused on the lowest common denominator, and if you’re taking the class in person, the time it takes to travel to and from the class will eat into your study schedule.

 If you want or need that extra edge, the cost of an MCAT tutor is certainly worth it—and is a mere drop in the pond when considering the exorbitant costs of applying to and attending medical school.
-Plus, it’s far better than retaking the MCAT, which won’t only cost you more money, but more time and energy that you could be spending on perfecting other elements of your application.
+Plus, it’s far better than retaking the MCAT, which won’t only cost you more money, but also more time and energy that you could be spending on perfecting other elements of your application.

 MCAT Study Methods Pros and Cons